Primary School Leaving Examination: History and past performance

-The Primary School Leaving Examination (PSLE) was modeled after the British eleven plus exam (11+) and was first conducted in 1960.
+The Primary School Leaving Examination (PSLE) was modelled after the British eleven-plus exam (11+) and was first conducted in 1960.
 Its predecessor was the Secondary School Entrance Examination (SSEE), which was conceived in 1952 when it was known as the Standard Six Entrance Examination up to 1954 and then as Secondary School Entrance Examination when the primary school classes were no longer named as Primary 1 and 2 and the standard 1 to 5 and started from Primary 1 to 6 instead.
 Promotion was to Form 2 in the secondary school instead of the previous Standard Six starting from January 1955, during the early days of self-government.

 Though complaints were made about the 2007 PSLE Papers being out of syllabus and too challenging, this continued in the 2008 PSLE Paper.

 Performance

 In 2005, 51,077 pupils sat for the examination, a 0.4% increase from the previous year.
 The majority (or roughly 97.8%) of the pupils qualified for secondary school.
 62.2% of those who passed were eligible for the Special (Integrated Programme or The International Baccalaureate) or the Express stream (Either one for 4 years only) and the remaining 35.6% were eligible for either the Normal (Academic) or Normal (Technical) courses (Either one for 4 years).
 1163 pupils (2.3%) of the cohort assessed were not ready for secondary school in 2006 or were more suited for vocational training.

 39,286 students sat for the PSLE in 2015.
-The Ministry of Education (MOE) said that a total of 38,610 students (98.3 %) were eligible for secondary school.
-66.2 % of the pupils qualified for the Express stream, 21.7 % for Normal (Academic), and 10.4 % qualified for Normal (Technical).
+The Ministry of Education (MOE) said that a total of 38,610 students (98.3%) were eligible for secondary school.
+66.2% of the pupils qualified for the Express stream, 21.7% for Normal (Academic), and 10.4% qualified for Normal (Technical).
 The remaining 1.7% did not qualify for the three streams and were offered choices to retake the examination or to move on to specialised vocational schools.